In this article, we’ll talk about toys opportunities in China throughout the story of the amazing development of Lego.

 - Use visuals and data to make it attractive.
 And the more info about you, the better.

 Having a website is good, but letting people find you without any direct participation is better.
 If in occidental countries people use Google when doing research, in china they have Baidu.

 Get to know that Google is also blocked in China and 95% of Chinese don’t know what is it.
-So, in China do like Chinese do: go Baidu! (and aim to be among the top research).
+So, in China do as the Chinese do: go to Baidu! (and aim to be among the top researchers).

 How to get a top rank on Baidu?

 - Baidu advertising: Pay per click.
 Effective for a sustainable strategy and good enough for a couple of fast leads.

 - Baike page: it’s the Chinese version of Wikipedia.
 They love it here.
 It’ll definitely contribute to your image and visibility.

 - Backlinks: great to improve your visibility